psliwa/PHPPdf/README.markdown

 * splittable - if true, element is able to be splitted in several pages.
 Default value for most tags is true..
 * float - works similar but not the same as in HTML/CSS.
 Allowed values: left|none|right, default none
 * line-height - works similar as in HTML/CSS.
 Default value: 1.2*font-size
 * text-align - works as same as in HTML/CSS.
 Allowed values: left|center|right, default left.
-Nowday isn't work properly with text mixed with inline tags (for example "span")
 * page-break - breaks page in the end of the owner of this attribute.
 Owner of this attribute must by directly child of dynamic-page tag!
 * colspan, rowspan - works similar as in HTML (TODO: rowspan isn't implemented yet)
+* href - external url where element should linking
+* ref - id of element where owner should linking

 Complex attributes
 ------------------